DerDeathraven/steam-comment-bot-rest-api/README.md

-  botCount(); // returns the amount of bots present getBots(); // returns an array of Bot objects addBot(name: string, password: string); // starts the authentication process and returns the index for the steamguard function submitSteamGuardCode(botIndex: string, steamGuardCode: string); // enters the steamguard code }
+  botCount(); // returns the amount of bots present getBots(); // returns an array of Bot objects addBot(name: string, password: string); // starts the authentication process and returns the index for the steamguard function removeBot(name: string); // removes the specified bot from the bot pool please note that it will be back after reboot submitSteamGuardCode(botIndex: string, steamGuardCode: string); // enters the steamguard code }
 ```